nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to view the performance of a specified student by providing the index of the student in the list, or the student's name or student ID.
+1. User requests to view the performance of a specified student by providing the index of the student in the list, or the student's name or NUSNET ID.
 2. Source Control displays a line chart showing the specified student's performance against the cohort performance for each assessment.
     Use case ends.